 for people to experience a historic fighting system on their own terms.
 If they want to come and fight their friends once a week, we are here for that.
 If students want to compete, we are ready to coach and challenge them to be their best.
 We fight with good intentions, good technique, and good sportsmanship"

 Anna has been a sword nerd since 2018 when she took her first class at AHWG.
-Now she partners in the operations of the school as well as co-teaches beginner courses, directs the children's program and has brought dance to AHWG.
+Now she partners in the operations of the school as well as guides the teacher training teaches a technique drills class, and has brought dance to AHWG.
 With over twenty years of dance teaching experience, she is always looking for ways to connect her two-movement loves

 Andreas started his sword journey with the AHWG in 2018 and has been excited about hitting friends safely ever since.
 He enjoys teaching and seeing students get hooked on a fun and exciting martial art.
 As a native German he can pronounce "Schlüssel" correctly.